Save Our Summer: UK pilots and cabin crew issue travel sector rescue plea | Business

 Save Our Summer: UK pilots and cabin crew issue travel sector rescue plea

-The industry urged the government to expand the green list when the system is reviewed on June 28.
-COVID-19 rules restricted the numbers permitted to attend the Westminster protest to a few hundred, but workers also held events at Manchester, Heathrow and other airports.
+Protesters outside parliament held banners saying "Speak up for travel" as pilots and air stewardesses from British Airways, easyJet and Virgin Atlantic lined up in full uniform, to highlight the threat to their jobs from the government's strict rules.
+England is expected to re-open from a third COVID-19 lockdown in July but the travel sector remains effectively shut, with the government advising against travel except to a handful of destinations.

 British pilots, cabin crew, travel agents and other workers are urging politicians to save the summer holiday season by reopening routes abroad or risk destroying tens of thousands of jobs as companies fail.
 Workers from the travel industry demonstrated across Britain on Wednesday.
-Protesters outside parliament held banners saying "Speak up for travel" alongside air stewardesses in full uniform, as they sought to highlight the threat to their jobs from the government's strict rules.
+Protesters outside parliament held banners saying "Speak up for travel" as pilots and air stewardesses from British Airways, easyJet and Virgin Atlantic lined up in full uniform, to highlight the threat to their jobs from the government's strict rules.

 England is expected to re-open from a third COVID-19 lockdown in July but the travel sector remains effectively shut, with the government advising against travel except to a handful of destinations.
 British government ministers are examining ways to re-open travel more broadly, and are considering plans to ditch quarantine requirements for vaccinated adults and their children to some destinations.

 But Prime Minister Boris Johnson has said that whatever happens, it will be a difficult year for travel.
-The industry says the rules need to be eased as soon as possible or tens of thousands more jobs will be lost as companies fail.
+The industry says the rules need to be eased urgently to prevent more jobs being lost.

-EasyJet's head of cabin crew Tina Milton said her staff were joining the events to support the industry they all love.
+Brian Strutton, acting General Secretary of the British pilots union BALPA said it was make or break time for the sector.
+"If we lose this summer as well, I don't know how some of the travel companies, some of the airlines, are going to be able to survive, because with no money coming in, how can they continue to run their operations?," he said in an interview.

+"Look at our livelihoods, we've sold everything, we've borrowed money, we're in debt," he said to gathered crowds.
 Airline bosses have said that they could be ready for a wider re-opening of travel within weeks should government rules change.

 But even if Britain eases its rules, airlines and tour operators could still face a challenge as the spread of the Delta variant of the novel coronavirus has prompted other countries to place restrictions on British arrivals.